 The lights dim, down in the orchestra pit the musicians stop tuning their instruments and an expectant hush descends on the Roman amphitheatre in Sanxay, waiting for Aida to begin.
 The silence is suddenly broken by the sound of a dog growling.
-Embarrassingly, the dog in question belongs to me.
+Embarrassingly, the dog in question is Biff.

 We are perched, four humans and a little black terrier, on a picnic blanket on a grassy knoll above the auditorium.

 ‘Quick give him a piece of bread or something to distract him,’ says one of our group.

 It works.
 As Biff forages around in the hedge behind us, we take it in turns to view the stage through shooting binoculars.
 (We have booked the cheap €16 tickets, which means that the stage is somewhat distant but in my view it's more relaxed and better than paying €40 to be shoe-horned into a hard plastic seat below.)

 I pull Biff’s head out of a bowl of potato salad and in the interval, I discover he has eaten half a chocolate cake.